FlavScents AInsights Entry for Ethyl Decanoate (CAS: 110-38-3)

 8. Practical Insights for Formulators

 Ethyl decanoate is valued for its ability to impart a natural fruity character to both flavors and fragrances.
-It synergizes well with other esters and fruity compounds, enhancing the overall complexity and appeal of the formulation.
+It synergizes well with other esters and fruity compounds, enhancing the overall complexity and authenticity of formulations.
+Common pitfalls include overuse, which can lead to an overpowering or artificial aroma.
+Formulators should aim for balance, using ethyl decanoate to complement rather than dominate the profile.

 Citation hooks: FlavScents; industry practice